Le Ménil-Broût

 Le Ménil-Broût (/fr/) is a commune in the Orne department in north-western France.
 It is around 10 km north-east of Alençon, 50 km north of Le Mans, and 150 km west of Paris.

 Geography

+Le Ménil-Broût is made up of the following collection of villages and hamlets, Le Ménil-Broût and La Butte.

 The commune along with another 32 communes is part of a 3,503 hectare, Natura 2000 conservation area, called the Haute vallée de la Sarthe.

+The commune is in the Normandie-Maine Regional Natural Park.

+The Sarthe river flows through the commune.
+Another river, La Vézone, also flows through the commune.